 From acclaimed author Crystal Chan comes an incisive tale of love, loyalty, and the great leaps we take to protect the people and places we love most.

 Contact Women and Children’s First, a bookstore in Chicago.
-To receive a signed and/or personalized copy, you *must* make a note of this in the Comments box at checkout.
-Please allow an additional two weeks’ time to allow for Crystal’s schedule (when she can stop in and autograph).
+To receive a signed and/or personalized copy, you *must* note that you want a signed or personalized copy in the Comments box at checkout.
+Please allow an additional two weeks’ time to allow for Crystal’s schedule (when she can stop in and sign).

 “What does a runaway cheetah, a John Lennon poster, a girl named George, a pair of jeans riddled with question marks and Jello have in common?
 Crystal Chan’s life-affirming new novel, All That I Can Fix.” – G. Neri, Coretta Scott King honor-winning author of Yummy and Ghetto Cowboy.